Versioning and Release Metadata

 cbf-chrome-syspublish only because a runtime bundle was rebuilt. - Publish a new

-cbf-chrome-sysversion when ABI or wire-boundary compatibility changes should be visible to Cargo users. - Keep runtime bundle release notes explicit about both the crate line and the packaged Chromium revision.
+cbf-chrome-sysversion when ABI or wire-boundary compatibility changes should be visible to Cargo users. - Keep runtime version, crate versions, exact Chromium version, and release revision explicit as separate identifiers in release notes and changelogs.

 - Keep the crate tag namespace and runtime tag namespace distinct.